Dyalog/ride/docs/installation.md

 !!!note
     RIDE is built on the [Electron](https://www.electronjs.org/) framework.
-To be able to install the current version of RIDE, your platform must support the Electron major release 26.
+To install this version of RIDE, your platform must support the Electron major release 26.
 Consult Electron's [platform support documentation](https://github.com/electron/electron/tree/26-x-y?tab=readme-ov-file#platform-support) if in any doubt.

-    RIDE can connect to version 15.0 or later of the Dyalog interpreter.
+    This version of RIDE can connect to version 15.0 or later of the Dyalog interpreter.

 ## Font and Keyboard Support